 - 1. Reviews the NCS eJAS tool question 1 through 15 to ensure: - a.
 Policy was followed. - b.
 Entries are accurate. - c.
 Documentation is complete. - d.
 There is no issue with returned mail, such as the IRP, eJAS appointment letters, or the good cause appointment letter (85-01). - 2.
-Completes question 16 of the NCS eJAS tool to document the NCS reduction supervisor decision. - a.
-A denial with a final denial decision selected stops the NCS process and closes the NCS eJAS tool. - b.
+Completes question 16 of the NCS eJAS tool to document the NCS reduction supervisor decision. - A denial with a final denial decision selected stops the NCS process and closes the NCS eJAS tool. - b.
 A denial with the pending correction reason selected (needs correction NCS Review Criteria sent back for correction) returns the NCS eJAS tool (monitored through the CLMR NCS Review Pathway reports) to the WFPS/WFSSS for further action.
-Supervisors/designees add comments in the question 16 text box regarding what further actions the WFPS/WFSSS must take.
-The WFPS/WFSSS can either modify the NCS eJAS tool and resend it to the supervisor/designee for review, or cancel the review ending the NCS process. - 3.
+Supervisors/designees add comments in the question 16 text box regarding what further actions the WFPS/WFSSS must take are necessary.
+The WFPS/WFSSS can either modify the NCS eJAS tool can either be modified and resentd it to the supervisor/designee for review, or cancel the review ending the NCS process. - 3.
 An approval approves the NCS reduction.
 Entry of additional comments in the NCS eJAS tool is optional.

-The WFPS/WFSSS can monitor the decision of the supervisor/designee on the NCS Review Pathway-Pending Supervisor Approval report.
+The WFPS/WFSSS can Mmonitor the decision of the supervisor/designee on the NCS Review Pathway-Pending Supervisor Approval report.
 Once a decision has been made, the WFPS/WFSSS:

-- 1. Makes the necessary corrections and resubmits to the supervisor/designee if the case was returned for work. - 2.
-If the NCS reduction recommendation is denied with a final denial decision: - a.
+Makes the necessary corrections and resubmits to the supervisor/designee if the case was returned for work.

+- 2. If the NCS reduction recommendation is denied with a final denial decision: - a.
 Schedules/contacts the participant for IRP development. - b.
 Closes the PR component code. - 3.
 If the NCS reduction recommendation is approved: - a.
 Monitors the Caseload Management Report 'NCS Review Pathway-Reduction Pending' report to track when the reduction penalty will be applied. - b.
 Opens the SA component code with a scheduled end date in the middle of the next month as a reminder to attempt monthly re-engagement follow-up. - c.
-Actively attempts monthly follow-up and re-engagement contacts with the participant until their case is closed, to discuss the benefits of participation and explain how to end their non-compliance sanction. - d.
+Actively attempts monthly follow-up and re-engagement contacts with the-participant until their case is closed, to discuss the benefits of participation and explain how to end their non-compliance sanction. - d.
 Contact is made either using the eJAS NCS Monthly Re-engagement contact letter, by phone, or in-person (if a participant walks into a CSO).
-If a phone/in-person contact is unsuccessful, sends the NCS re-engagement contact letter. - e.
-If a participant is actively engaged in WorkFirst activities to end their non-compliance sanction WFPS/WFSSS aren't required to send a NCS re-engagement letter, however, are required to attempt a phone call each month to discuss community resources, successes, or potential barriers to required participation.
-An in-person conversation also satisfies the monthly contact requirement. - f.
+If a phone/in-person contact is unsuccessful, sends the NCS re-engagement contact letter.

+- f.
 Document the contact with participant noting by phone, in-person, or letter and summarize the contact using the NCS Re-engagement eJAS note type.